-As trends change regularly one thing is for sure: our personal style!
+As often as trends may change, one thing remains certain: our personal style!
 As an extension of our own personality, the style we adopt defines us; first as persons and secondly as social individuals (social status ) In a few words, ”let me see your look so I can tell you who you are”… yes this may sound superficial and it is, but you know, in the end, we are responsible for what we put out there for people to see.
 So, own your look and be proud of it!

-This is, and always was, a popular style that stood the test of time by leaning on casual-chill but particular items and liberal concepts like peace and individual freedom.
+This is, and always was, a popular style that stood the test of time by leaning on personal convictions mixed with stylish items

 The hipster subculture or hapcats, is based in the Y generation – urban US arias- the 40 s (New York, then migrate to major cities like Berlin or Melbourne).
 More precisely the concept means – ‘in the know’ which included jazz fans, mostly African-American people and later the white population – sick and tired of discrimination, racial segregation and the strict rules of sexual morality.

 The movement came to life in 1940 with fans of the jazz music and bebop.
 It was a pool of inspiration for those bohemian young artists, poets who disagreed with the strict social norms and wanted out of mainstream.
 Members of this style did not called themselves hipsters.
 The word was used as a prerogative describing a free and pretentious person.
 In the article “The Death of the Hipster” Rob Horning argued that a hipster is “a manifestation of postmodernism and a force extinguished but free “.